China tries to revive economy but consumer engine sputters

 At the same time, public anxiety has been fed by reports of new outbreaks that have led to more controls.

-A furniture manufacturer in northeastern Shenyang reopened on March 15 but is getting few visitors in its showroom, said an employee, who gave only his surname, Jin.
+A furniture manufacturer in northeastern Shenyang reopened on March 15 but is getting few visitors in its showroom, said an employee, who would give only his surname, Jin.

-“No one wants to decorate a house and buy furniture because of the epidemic and loss of jobs,” the 33-year-old said, adding he’s canceled plans to buy a car and travel.
+“No one wants to decorate a house and buy furniture because of the epidemic and loss of jobs,” said Jin, 33.
+He said he and his wife canceled plans to buy a car and travel.

-Trying to lure shoppers back, cities from Jinan in the northeast to Ningbo, south of Shanghai, are handing out vouchers.
+Trying to lure back shoppers, cities from Jinan in the northeast to Ningbo, south of Shanghai, are handing out vouchers.
 The eastern city of Nanjing gave out electronic vouchers totaling 318 million yuan ($45 million) via smartphones to spend at restaurants, bookstores and other merchants.

 Areas including Jiangxi province in the south have extended weekends to 2 1/2 days and cut admission prices for local scenic spots.

-The ruling Communist Party has told companies to keep paying wages and avoid layoffs.
+The ruling party has told companies to keep paying wages and avoid layoffs.
 Private companies were promised tax breaks, low-cost loans and other help, though state media say bureaucracy is slowing the flow of aid.

 It isn’t clear how many companies might close for good under the pressure of paying rent and wages with no revenue.

-Note: This story’s 17th graf beginning “Other Asian …” has been updated to correct that Morgan Stanley refers to exposure to global trade, not Chinese tourism.